th7mo/th7mo.com/symbolic-link.md

 A symbolic link, often called a 'symlink', is a file that serves as a reference or pointer to another file or directory.

-With UNIX based systems the `ln` command with the `-s` flag can be used to create symbolic link:
+With Unix based systems the `ln` command with the `-s` flag can be used to create symbolic link:
 ```sh
 ln -s {target_path} {link_path}
 ```